qiskit-community/qiskit-metal/guide/README.md

 # Guide

-A collection of read7-to-execute jupyter notebooks.
-We hopw these will help you dive right into the tool usage and coding depths.
+A collection of ready-to-execute Jupyter Notebooks, intended to help you dive right into the tool usage and the coding deep understanding.

-WORK IN PROGRESS - this folder will be expanded thorughout the early-access period, based on planned training and on your feedback.
-Please let us know what would you like to see or contribute directly to this folder content
+WORK IN PROGRESS - this folder will be expanded throughout the early-access period, based on both planned training and your feedback.
+Please let us know about anything you might want us to add or elaborate upon.

+Also feel free to directly contribute to the content of these folders.
+If you plan to submit notebooks, please clear the cells from any generated image, to minimize the repo data footprint.